-Processes and procedures for retention and redirection is emphasized school wide using various departments i.e. counseling department, administration, and student support, resources, in order to promote student academic, social, and
+Processes and procedures for retention and redirection is emphasized school wide using various departments i.e. counseling department, administration, and student support, resources, in order to promote student academic, social, and behavioral success.
+Numerous processes are implemented Teacher Involvement

-Teacher Involvement

 Integrated classroom that support all level of students